yeokm1/pi-radio/README.md

 ## Hardware

-1. Raspberry Pi Model B (other models may also work)
+1. Raspberry Pi 2 Model B (other models should also work)
 2. Adafruit i2c 16x2 LCD Pi Plate with keypad

 ## Dependencies